 - 10-years later, drop your coverage again to $200,000 - $500,000 now that your kids are out of college and those debts are paid.

-The major benefit here is you don’t have to keep reapplying for a new policy and getting your rate flung around from the window to the wall.
+The major benefit here is you don't have to keep reapplying for a new policy from a life insurance company and getting your rate flung around from the window to the wall.
 This of course is a bit summarized, and you can ladder more frequently to what fits your situation best.

 Is there a downside to having multiple life insurance policies?

-How do I go about getting multiple life policies?
+How do I go about getting multiple life policies or more coverage?

 Simple.
-Just got to apply.
-There really isn’t much to it.
-Just keep in mind your total coverage amounts and that the life limit sits around 20-30 times your income so if you start getting rejected suddenly, this might be why.
+You just have to apply.
+There really isn't much to it.
+Just keep in mind your how much coverage you need, what your total coverage amount is for your desired death benefit, and that the life limit sits around 20-30 times your income.
+So if you start getting rejected suddenly by an insurance company while applying, this might be why.

-If you are going to get multiple life policies, it’s good to keep in mind the new events in your life that happen that could encourage getting more coverage.
+If you are going to get multiple life policies, it's good to keep in mind the new life events that happen that could encourage getting more coverage for financial support.
 For example, you have $300,000 coverage for your mortgage, but you go buy a new house and your mortgage jumps to $600,000.
-You will want to be sure to do something to help cover that additional $300,000 that has now been added to your debt.
+You will want to be sure to do something to help cover that additional coverage of $300,000 that has now been added to your debt.

 Frequently asked life insurance questions

 10x your salary is the quick math.
-It may sound like a lot but think of everything it could be used to cover: a mortgage, debt, higher education, an emergency fund, and more.
+It may sound like a lot but think of everything it could be used to cover: a mortgage, debt, higher education, an emergency fund, and more in case your health deteriorates.
 The addition to this rule is 10x your salary + 100k for each child for college.
 If you're looking to learn how to calculate how much term life insurance is needed, we got you covered.